johnathanDing/RL_Sutton_Race_Track/README.md

 ### The racing policy
 The policy class, TrackPolicy, is the core module of our reinforcement learning story.
 It records all state-action pairs visited, their current state-action value, importance-sampling weight.
 It then derives the behavior and target control policies from these data.

-Since Off-Policy controls can have great degree of freedom in customizing the behaivor policy, our policy module also records state visit counts, setter and getter of epsilon-soft parameter, etc... to enable versatile customization of the behavior policy as long as state-action coverage is ensured.

 ```cpp
 std::vector<std::tuple<int, int>> actionSpace(state_tuple carState);